lukhnos/objclucene/README.md

 This should be considered an experimental project, and there are a number of issues that I've already found:

-* There are some small leaks in reading and searching with the index.
-I've already fixed some of them, but there are still some leaks that will require further investigation.
-* There are more leaks to be fixed in index writers.
 * The translated `AnalyzingInfixSuggester` does not produce correct suggestion indices.
 It *reads* indices built elsewhere fine.
 I don't know why that is so.
 Perhaps some byte ordering or some Java-to-Objective-C nuances